Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 - Trips where checked-luggage-only toys are fine and portability is irrelevant.

-- Kids who only engage with large-movement toys.
+- Kids who only engage with large-movement toys and will not tolerate seat-based play.

-- Families wanting screen-based entertainment as the primary plan.
+- Families wanting screen-based entertainment as the primary plan from boarding to landing.

 The airplane toy rules